Timeline for the day of the September 11 attacks: 8:00 a.m.

 8:20: Flight 77, a Boeing 757 with 58 passengers and six crew members, departs from Washington Dulles International Airport, for Los Angeles International Airport.
 Five hijackers are aboard.

-8:21: Flight 11's transponder signal is turned off, but the flight can still be tracked via primary radar by Boston Center; prior to the 9/11 Commission's report, news organizations reported this time as 8:13 or immediately thereafter.
+8:21: Flight 11's transponder signal is turned off, but the flight can still be tracked via primary radar by Boston Center; (Note: With its transponder off, it is possible, though more difficult, to track an aircraft by its primary radar returns.
+But unlike transponder data, primary radar returns do not show the aircraft's identity and altitude.) prior to the 9/11 Commission's report, news organizations reported this time as 8:13 or immediately thereafter.